July 28: I am happy to report our third and final pregnancy for the year! Apolaris is in foal to the young stallion Jardonnay VDL.

 July 13: Another sale for Mikali Farms.
 Finnan has been sold to a new home in the Toronto, Ontario area - we wish his new owner the best of luck and success in the future and look forward to seeing what Finnan can do in the show ring!!

 July 07: Good news from Holland today - Azemieka is in foal to Corporal VDL!
-Although we wish she would have caught with Cardento himself for a full sibling to MacNeil, it will be exciting to see the cross from this Cardento son.
+Although we wish she would have caught again with Cardento himself for a full sibling to MacNeil, it will be exciting to see the cross from this Cardento son.

 June 27: Presented at the studbook keuring in Boijl, Jaizemieka VDL a mare that we had sold in-utero when VDL Stud bought her dam Faizemieka, earned her ster predicate today.
 She scored a 70 for conformation and a 75 for jumping.